geerlingguy/ansible-role-security/README.md

     security_ssh_password_authentication: "no"
     security_ssh_permit_root_login: "no"
     security_ssh_usedns: "no"
+    security_ssh_permit_empty_password: "no"
+    security_ssh_challenge_response_auth: "no"
+    security_ssh_gss_api_authentication: "no"
+    security_ssh_x11_forwarding: "no"

 Security settings for SSH authentication.
-It's best to leave these set to `"no"`, but there are times (especially during initial server configuration or when you don't have key-based authentication in place) when one or all may be safely set to `'yes'`.
+It's best to leave these set to `"no"`, but there are times (especially during initial server configuration or when you don't have key-based authentication in place) when one or all may be safely set to `'yes'`. **NOTE: It is _very_ important that you quote the 'yes' or 'no' values.
+Failure to do so may lock you out of your server.**

+    security_sshd_state: started

+The state of the SSH daemon.
+Typically this should remain `started`.

+    security_ssh_restart_handler_state: restarted

+The state of the `restart ssh` handler.
+Typically this should remain `restarted`.

     security_sudoers_passwordless: []
     security_sudoers_passworded: []